 Nestled against the backdrop of Dingle Harbour, the Dingle Hub was officially opened for business on Friday 28th April.
-The importance of the hub for the town was evident by the large and enthusiastic crowd who came to hear from Minister Mary Mitchell O’Connor, as well as representatives from Kerry County Council, Udaras na Gaeltachta and eir, speak at the launch.
+The importance of the hub for the town was evident by the large and enthusiastic crowd who came to hear from former Minister Mary Mitchell O’Connor, as well as representatives from Kerry County Council, Udaras na Gaeltachta and eir, speak at the launch.

 From the outset, it was clear that the Dingle Hub was much more than the 1GB dedicated fibre connection, hosted voice services and WiFi hotspots provided by eir; the hub brings the promise of a connected future.
 This was one of the key themes that ran through all of the speeches on the day of the launch, which was kicked off by Philip King, broadcaster and creator of the acclaimed Other Voices.
 Philip, a former musician, lyrically described the Dingle Hub as a “portrait of a possibility of where we can go and what we can be.”

 As we heard, for too long, Dingle has been sending its students to Ireland’s cities, and beyond, to continue their studies and pursue their futures.
 With the Dingle Hub and high-speed fibre connectivity, “we can now offer our students the prospect of coming home,” said Jim Garvey, spokesman for the Dingle Hub.
 “Now that Dingle is connected, it’s open for business 24/7/365.”